qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

 provider
 ============

-Collects application classes, resources, translateable strings and dependency information in a specific directory structure, under the ``provider`` root directory.
+Collects application classes, resources, translatable strings and dependency information in a specific directory structure, under the ``provider`` root directory.
 Takes a map.

 ::